rhamenator/ai-scraping-defense/README.md

     ```

 2. **Create Environment File:**
-    Copy the example environment file to create your local configuration.
+    Copy the example environment file or use the interactive helper to customise settings.

     ```bash
     cp sample.env .env
+    # optional guided setup
+    python scripts/interactive_setup.py
     ```

     Open `.env` and review the defaults.
 Set `TENANT_ID` for isolated deployments and add any API keys you plan to use.
 For **production** deployments update `NGINX_HTTP_PORT` to `80` and `NGINX_HTTPS_PORT` to `443`.